asciamanna/asciamanna.github.io/_drafts/project-teams-and-poor-code-quality.md

 Organizing by product will scale.
 As the system increases in size and scope, additional product teams can be created to own areas of the system.

 #Conclusion
-If you find yourself struggling with code quality issues and your team is organizing around projects it may be time to discuss how your ogranize yourself in relation to the work.
+If you find yourself struggling with code quality issues and your team is organizing around projects it may be time to discuss how your teams are organized.
+Something that I find in a lot of systems that are organized by project is that there is no system architecture.
+In applications which lack architecture there is work that is necessary to start identifying and teasing apart product areas to enable this type of work.